XLSForm/xlsform.github.io/_sections/home-english.md

 * The **survey** worksheet has 3 mandatory columns: **type**, **name**, and **label**.
   * The **type** column specifies the type of entry you are adding.
   * The **name** column specifies the unique variable name for that entry.
 No two entries can have the same name.
+Names have to start with a letter or an underscore.
+Names can only contain letters, digits, hyphens, underscores, and periods.
+Names are case-sensitive.
   * The **label** column contains the actual text you see in the form.
 Alternatively, <a href="#language">label translation columns</a> can be used.

 | type                | name     | label                |